sierdzio/gibs/README.md

     //i source my_source_file.cpp

-This is especially useful for cases where ibs cannot guess the source file for given header.
+This is especially useful for cases where gibs cannot guess the source file for given header.

 ### Target